open-organization/open-org-leaders-manual/fattorini-innovation-through-community.md

 You can avoid this by creating rules that help structure a safe environment and help people lead by example.
 Writing your rules somewhere is not enough to create a welcoming and inclusive culture in a technical community—you have to live these rules.

 In our NethServer community,for instance, we have a simple rule and invitation for new people: "Don't be afraid to ask stupid questions.
-Someone else will learn from [every stupid question that you ask](https://community.nethserver.org/faq)."
-It's a very powerful rule, and it helps us achieve an important goal: being inclusive.
+Someone else will learn from every stupid question that you ask."[^nethserver-faq] It's a very powerful rule, and it helps us achieve an important goal: being inclusive.

 Here's another (related) rule: The phrase "RTFM" is banned.
 "Read the F@#&ing Manual" is not an answer.
 It's not inclusive.
 It actually *excludes* people, and doesn't help people feel like they can safely ask questions.
 Instead we point newcomers to documentation for simple solutions and give them links to specific information.
 Sure, that takes more time—but it is much friendlier.